Yarbo M Yard Robot on Kickstarter: One Robot, Four Yard Jobs, Every Season

 Yarbo M is a modular autonomous yard robot built around a single core with interchangeable seasonal modules.
 It operates without boundary wires using a fusion navigation system combining NetRTK, AI vision cameras, and — on the M20i — LiDAR sensors.

 The Yarbo M Series follows the earlier Y Series, which targeted large properties.
 The M Series is lighter, easier to set up, and sized for standard residential use while keeping the same modular architecture.
-Over 100 homeowners have already tested the platform through Yarbo's Product Demo Program, and the company maintains a Chicago-based team supporting demos, users, and delivery.
+Over 100 homeowners tested the Yarbo M through the company's Product Demo Program across real yards and real seasons.
+This is an unusual level of pre-launch validation for a Kickstarter hardware campaign.

 What Problem Does the Yarbo M Yard Robot Solve?